Desert Crown heads 17-strong field at Epsom

 The six-time champion and three-time Derby-winner, who finished his career in 2016, will be among 40 retired and current jockeys to have ridden for Her Majesty who will form a guard of honour on the track.

-"It is different when you put on those colours and ride for the Queen," said the 57-year-old Irishman.
-"I rode for her mother, the Queen Mother, which does make me very old!"
+However, The Queen will not be in attendance and will instead watch the occasion on TV at Windsor Castle.

-A patron of the Jockey Club, the Queen has had more than 1,800 winners globally, with 1,000-plus in Great Britain after her first in 1949.
+A patron of the Jockey Club, the Queen has had more than 1,800 winners globally, with 1,000-plus in Great Britain since her first winner in 1949.

 In flat racing, she has twice been champion owner in Britain, in 1954 and 1957, and last year accumulated 36 winners, a record tally for her.

-"You have to speak to the Queen Mother and it is like that with the Queen," said Fallon.
-"You are kind of embarrassed, because you don't think it is your position and something you are not used to.

-"But whoever rides for her, whether it is Ryan Moore, Frankie Dettori, when you put the colours on - especially aspiring young apprentices - it is very different.
-It gives you a huge boost.
+"Whoever rides for her, whether it is Ryan Moore, Frankie Dettori, when you put the colours on - especially aspiring young apprentices - it is very different.
+It gives you a huge boost," said Fallon.

 "The other side of the coin is that she is such a lovely woman as well.
 She is actually just another person and a lovely person.
 She makes you comfortable - and the Queen Mother was exactly the same."